came0126/websitescraping/README.md

 # Data Scraper and Visualization
-Data Research Project from reviewing the top 500 websites.

-Scraping the top 500 websites from a CSV file.
+Developed a website scraping tool in Python that parses the top 500 websites from a CSV file.
-While parsing the websites, the program keeps track of the number of links, number of images, number of meta name tags, and the average length of each meta name tag.
-The data collection process is summerized and saved to a csv file, 'scrapped-results.csv'.

-The data was imported into plotly where graphs and diagrams were created to analyse the data.
+The program keeps track of the number of links, number of images, number of meta tags, and the average length of each meta name tag.
+The data collection process is summarized and exported to a CSV.
+The data was imported into Plotly where graphs and diagrams were created to run data analysis.

-These graphs are included in the analysis folder.
+The analysis folder contains the graphs and plots of the output.